myahmadian/PhoneInventoryPro/README.md

 - Populate the inventory either manually or from a pre-defined file.
 - Display smartphones of a particular brand.
-- Process buying and returning items transactions.
+- Process buying and returning item transactions.
 - Display all the items in the inventory.
 - An intuitive menu system for user interaction.